rwslinkman/presentablelibrary/README.md

 recyclerView.setAdapter(adapter);
 ```

-Create a Presenter for each object you want to display as a list item.
+Create a Presenter for each object you want to display as a list item.<br/>
 A Presenter must contain a ViewHolder that extends RecyclerView.ViewHolder

 ```